MLS Cup 2021: New York City FC

 New York City FC entered the league as an expansion team in 2015 and qualified for the playoffs in six consecutive seasons beginning in 2016.
 The team reached the Conference Semifinals five times, but had never advanced beyond that stage.
 The 2020 season, their first under new manager Ronny Deila, ended with a fifth-place finish in the Eastern Conference and a first round exit from the playoffs in a penalty shootout against Orlando City SC.

-During the offseason, City traded away former captain Alexander Ring and defender Rónald Matarrita to other MLS clubs and signed several young players in their place.
-Among them were midfielder Alfredo Morales, winger Thiago Andrade, and left backs Malte Amundsen and Chris Gloster to replace Matarrita.
+During the offseason, NYCFC traded away former captain Alexander Ring and defender Rónald Matarrita to other MLS clubs and signed several young players in their place.
 The 2021 season also saw the return of attacking midfielder Maximiliano Moralez, one of two Designated Players on the team, who missed most of the 2020 season due to multiple injuries.
 Unlike its early seasons where the team relied on veteran players from European leagues, NYCFC had instead opted to invest in younger talent from South America scouted from smaller leagues.

 NYCFC started the season with the best goal differential in the Eastern Conference but went winless for three weeks in May and entered the June break in fourth place.
 The team were then without goalkeeper Sean Johnson and James Sands during the Gold Cup, as well as new signing Talles Magno due to an injury, as they entered a stretch of 10 matches in 36 days beginning in mid-July.
 The team reached second in the East by early August, but later went on a stretch of 10 matches with only one victory.

 NYCFC finished fourth in the East and began their 2021 playoffs run by defeating Atlanta United FC 2–0 in the first round at home, scoring twice within four minutes in the second half.
 NYCFC advanced to play Supporters' Shield champions New England Revolution in the Conference Semifinals at Gillette Stadium, where they drew 2–2 after extra time despite leading goalscorer Valentín Castellanos being sent off by earning a second yellow card.
 New York City earned an upset victory by winning the ensuing penalty shootout 5–3 after Adam Buksa's shot was saved by Sean Johnson.

 Their Eastern Conference Final opponents, the Philadelphia Union, were unable to field a full roster due to the absence of 11 players—including several starters—required to quarantine under the league's COVID protocols.
 New York City FC won 2–1 against the Union, conceding first but equalizing within 90 seconds and going on to score a match-winning goal in the 87th minute.